|

 I packed the download files for Unix with tar and

-bzip2 (*.tar.bz2) or with
+bzip2 (*.tar.bz2 ) or with

-tar and gzip (*.tar.gz) and
+tar and gzip (*.tar.gz ) and

-for DOS / Windows / OS/2 with zip.
+for DOS / Windows / OS/2 with zip .

-A port of the Swiss Ephemeris library of AstroDienst Zürich to Java, 3rd of May 2012.
+A port of the Swiss Ephemeris library of AstroDienst Zürich to Java, 12th of August 2015.

 Sources: